Louise Walter, MD

 |American Geriatrics Society||2009||Outstanding Scientific Achievement for Clinical Investigation Award|

 Dr. Walter is a clinician-researcher who is a national leader in evaluating the real-world risks and benefits of cancer screening in older patients.
 Dr. Walter received her MD from Stanford University in 1995.
 She completed a residency in internal medicine and a fellowship in geriatrics at UCSF.
-Dr. Walter joined the UCSF faculty in July 2001, and she is a staff physician at the San Francisco VA where she is a primary care geriatrician for older veterans.
+Dr. Walter joined the UCSF faculty in July 2001, and she is a geriatrician at the San Francisco VA Medical Center.

 Dr. Walter has transformed our approach to cancer screening in older adults.
 She has developed novel methodology demonstrating the fundamental importance of life expectancy rather than age in determining benefits and risks of screening.
 Virtually every cancer screening guideline cites her research.
 Further, her studies of older adults in poor health documented the extent to which screening can lead to clinical harm.
 Her approach also forms the basis for the management of other chronic diseases (e.g., diabetes) in older adults.